Kuhlemeier-lab/R_phenotyping/README.md

 	Click OK
 	Close the Results table
 	Go to Plugins > Macros > StartUp Macros...
-	A console opens, paste the following code at the very end of it paste the following code:
+	A console opens, paste the following code at the very end of it:

 	macro "Measure And Label [j]" {
 		fontSize = 12;